Concordium/concordium-node-sdk-js/README.md

     throw new Error('Cryptographic parameters were not found on a block that has been finalized.');
 }

+// The parts of the identity required to create a new account, parsed from
-// The identity object, received from e.g. a wallet export. const identity: Identity = ...
+// e.g. a wallet export.
+const identityInput: IdentityInput = ...

 // Require just one key on the credential to sign.
 This can be any number
 // up to the number of public keys added to the credential.